interagent/prmd/docs/schemata.md

 The `schema` object MAY also include a `required` array to define all attributes for this link, which can not be omitted.
 If this field is not present, all attributes in this link are considered as optional.

+Links that expect a custom http header MUST include the following attributes:
+* `http_header` - an object which has the key as the header name, and value as an example header value.

 ```javascript
 {
   "links": [